jackd248/typo3-heatmap/README.md

 This extension provides a dashboard widget to display a (GitHub lookalike) contribution heatmap of e.g. for TYPO3 content changes.

 > [!warning]
 > This package is in early development stage and may change significantly in the future.
-Use it at your own risk.
+I am working steadily to release a stable version as soon as possible.

 ![Content changes heatmap](Documentation/Images/heatmap.jpg "Content changes heatmap")